 The spruce plys don’t bend as well as red cedar in the video.
 Maybe due to the large grain the plys are splitting.
 Steaming the ply is not working well, the plys are breaking and looks like crips out of the steaming box.
 A satisfying result is given after 30 min soaking in water.
 The plys are put in place in the curved deak beam laminating jig and let dry a couple of hours.
 The plys are then glued and put again on the jig.
 The result is not very uniform from one beam to the other but it seems to work.
 I hope it is OK.

 The first trial of wood bending is not just bad but literally catastrophic.
 The coaming logs don’t show a bad bending, it just breaks.
 The soaking time was certainly too short (half a day) and the use of a kettle on a gas burner not optimal to produce enough vapor.
 Whatever, the observation is that building the coaming with this provenance of wood is going to be very complicated.
-And in the same time producing a single coaming log from an ash tree takes a while…
+And in the same time producing a single coaming log from an ash tree takes me a while…

-I have decided to adapt the bending strategy to my quality of wood.
+I decided to adapt the bending strategy to my quality of wood.
 For the coaming, as the breakage occurs in the tightly curved parts of the log, I have reduced the thickness on these parts of the log.
 Once the coaming is bent, I complete with another part of wood, Gorilla bonded to have the good thickness.

 The plan I have tried is as follows.

-I have formed other coamings log from a thin ash tree, soaked the logs more time (two weeks) and use a vapor generator as recommended by Brian (6 minutes).
+I have formed other coamings log from a thin ash tree, soaked the logs more time (two weeks) and use a vapor generator as recommended (6 minutes).
 The bending works well with this thickness reduction even if there are still small primer breakages on the lower part of the coaming.

 On the following photo we see the upper part of the coaming with the two pieces of wood bonded together.